actguru/coda-c_plist/README.md

 ## Building

 You need a modern C compiler.
 Testing has been done for 64-bit Apple, Linux, and Windows systems with gcc/clang.
-A Makefile is provided but not required.
-The resulting library and headers should be installed by you, normally in /usr/local.
+A Makefile is provided with the default to install in /usr/local.

 ## Links

 * Homepage:  [Coda-C](https://coda-c.com/)

-> [!TIP]
-> Release notes:
+## Release notes:
-> 1. Empty \<data\> is not allowed.
+1. Empty \<data\> is not allowed.
-> 2. "\<key/\>" is not allowed for blank dictionary keys.
+2. "\<key/\>" is not allowed for blank dictionary keys.
-> 3. XML attributes like aaa in ( \<true aaa="x" /\> ) are not allowed.
+3. XML attributes like aaa in ( \<true aaa="x" /\> ) are not allowed.
-> 4. Set is serialized to Array for Apple XML.
+4. Set is serialized to Array for Apple XML.

-> [!CAUTION]
-> UNDER CONSTRUCTION

-a

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.